opentap/opentap/doc/Developer Guide/Appendix B/Readme.md

 Appendix B: Macro Strings
 =========================

 Sometimes certain elements need customizable text that can dynamically change depending on circumstances.
 These are known as macros and are identifiable by the use of the `<` and `>` symbols in text.
 Macros can be expanded by the plugin developer to use other macros with different values depending on the context.
-The class used for macro string properties is called `Keysight.Tap.MacroString`.
+The class used for macro string properties is called `Keysight.OpenTAP.MacroString`.

 One example is the `<Date>` macro that is available to use in many Result Listeners, like the log or the CSV result listeners.
 Another example is the `<Verdict>` macro.
 These are both examples of macros that can be inserted into the file name of a log or CSV file like so: `Results/<Date>-<Verdict>.txt`.
 If you insert `<Date>` in the file name the macro will be replaced by the start date and time of the test plan execution.